The Truth About Home Remedies for Athlete's Foot

-Everyone seems to have a home remedy for athlete’s foot, but do any of them work?
+Everyone seems to have an athlete's foot home treatment, but do any of them actually work as an athlete's foot remedy?

 There are a lot of different options for treating athlete’s foot.
-You might have even heard of some pretty unconventional home remedies to sooth the cracking, itching, and burning of the condition.
+You might have even heard of some pretty unconventional home remedies to soothe the cracking, itching and burning caused by a foot fungus infection.
 But which of these homemade concoctions are the real deal, and which ones are just old wives’ tales?
-Before you go slathering your feet in a seasoning blend that would be better left for your next backyard BBQ, check out our breakdown of which options are practical and could really help.
+Before you go slathering your feet in a seasoning blend that would be better left for your next backyard BBQ, check out our breakdown of natural remedies for athlete's foot to learn which options are practical and could really help.

 Garlic – If You Like What Garlic Does for Your Breath…

-Studies have shown that ajoene, a compound found in garlic, is effective at treating the fungus that causes athlete’s foot1.
-But unless there’s a very short vampire living in your house, we can’t think of too many convenient reasons to rub your feet with garlic.
+Studies have shown that ajoene, a compound found in garlic, is effective at treating the foot fungus that causes athlete’s foot1.
+While it is one of the natural remedies available for athlete's foot, unless there’s a very short vampire living in your house we can’t think of too many convenient reasons to rub your feet with garlic.

 Oregano Oil – Better on Food than on Feet

-Oregano oil has long been used as a home remedy for athlete’s foot.
-While oregano is generally proven to be great on pizza, the verdict is still very much out on if it’s good for treating athlete’s foot.
-Simply put, the evidence isn’t there to support oregano oil as a viable treatment for foot fungus2.
+Oregano oil has long been used as an athlete's foot home treatment.
+While oregano is generally proven to be great on pizza, the verdict is still very much out on if it’s good as an athlete's foot remedy.
+Simply put, the evidence isn’t there to support oregano oil as one of the natural home remedies for athlete's foot that is a viable treatment2.

 Ozonized Sunflower Oil - If You Feel Like Taking the Long Route

-One home remedy that has proven to work in the treatment of athlete’s foot is ozonized sunflower oil.
-A study has shown that applying ozonized sunflower oil twice a day for six weeks can help cure athlete’s foot and prevent it from coming back3.
+Ozonized sunflower oil is one of the home remedies for athlete's foot that has proven to work in the treatment of athlete’s foot.
+A study has shown that applying ozonized sunflower oil twice a day for six weeks may help cure athlete’s foot and prevent it from coming back3.
 Sound good?
 Sure!
 But there are much faster options.

 Tea Tree Oil – The Itch May Go, But the Fungus Won't